matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 - Cloud computing means on-demand, pay-as-you-go resources.
 - Google Cloud offers 4 compute services.
-- Google Cloud is organized into regions and zones.
+- Google Cloud organized into regions and zones.
 - The resource hierarchy helps you manage your Google Cloud use.
-- Use the Cloud Console and the Cloud Shell for access.
+- Use the Cloud Console, and the Cloud Shell for access.

 ***